 Tourist amenities and services in Pacific vs Caribbean

-Tortuguero is a tiny village and doesn’t have an ATM so it is not the most tourist friendly, especially as it is boat access only and there are no hospitals close by.
+Tortuguero is a tiny village with 1 ATM.
+It is not the most tourist friendly as it is boat access only and there are no hospitals close by.
 But it does have its own airport.

-Puerto Viejo on the other hand has everything for tourists: banks, pharmacies, ATM’s, hostels, laundromats, car rental companies, info centers, tour companies and more.
+Puerto Viejo on the other hand has everything for tourists.
 It is easy to get around Puerto Viejo as there are daily direct buses from San Jose and buses that go all the way from Limon down to Manzanillo.
 You can also rent bikes or scooters to get around.

 Who should visit the Caribbean and Pacific

-Europeans prefer to visit the Caribbean since they don’t want to go where the Americans go, which is the Pacific.
-Many Europeans aren’t keen on all-inclusive resorts or stay at fancy hotels, they rather experience nature and more local life so they tend to gravitate towards the Caribbean.
-The months of August and September are extremely popular for Europeans on the Caribbean side.
+More Europeans prefer to visit the Caribbean since they don’t really want to go where the Americans go, which is the Pacific.
+Many Europeans aren’t keen on all-inclusive resorts or staying at fancy hotels, they rather experience nature and more local life so they tend to gravitate towards the Caribbean.
+The months of August and September are extremely popular for Europeans on the Caribbean side, particularly Tortuguero.

 The Caribbean side also attracts more birdwatchers, young USA/Canadian nomads and hippies since they like the unspoiled atmosphere.